shiry10/heropicking/README.txt

-Necessary data has been added.
+Necessary data has been added, including win rate data and trained predictor.h5 and hero_id dictionary.
 Updated to 2019.03.20.
-Including win rate data and trained predictor.h5 and hero_id dictionary.